There are five classifications in College

 career.
 If, however, a full ROI is expected,

-they will be disappointed in the long run.
+they may be disappointed in the long run.

 Very few full scholarships are awarded in